dan-c-underwood/fish-dash/README.md

 # fish-dash

+Following an update to the Fish documentation format, this repository is now archived.
+You can find a new Fish docset generator at: https://github.com/schrodincat/dash-fish

 Tools to allow for the generation of a [Dash](https://kapeli.com/dash) docset for the [fish shell](http://fishshell.com).
 This docset can be imported into Dash, [Zeal](http://zealdocs.org), or any similar offline documentation browser.

 ## Requirements